RayKaryshyn/MinimumNumber/README.md

-# HTML5
+# Minimum Number
-A HTML5 template.
+A Pen created at CodePen.io.
+You can find this one at https://codepen.io/raykaryshyn/pen/mqOQjZ.